armancj/museo-api/docs/tasks.md

 6. [ ] Enhance code documentation
    - [ ] Add JSDoc comments to all public methods and classes
    - [ ] Document complex algorithms and business rules
-   - [ ] Update existing documentation to reflect current implementation
+   - [ ] Update existing documentation to reflect the current implementation

 7. [ ] Improve code consistency
    - [ ] Standardize naming conventions across the codebase